How we raise money

 Most of our income comes from institutional donors and funders, to whom we submit bids for funding for specific programmes and projects.
 The majority of this income is ‘restricted’ funds, which means the money must be spent on the specific programme or project for which it has been provided.
 Restricted programme funding often does not cover all of the costs of delivering the programme, so ‘unrestricted’ funds provided by individual supporters and donors play a crucial role in filling the gap and enabling us to deliver life-saving and poverty-fighting programmes on the ground.

 Our largest funder is the UK government through the Department for International Development (DFID).
-In 2016-17, the UK government provided just under £65 million in funding (comprising £60 million in direct project funding and £5 million in unrestricted funding).
-Details of our income in 2016-17 and of projects funded by DFID and other institutional donors can be seen in Note 2 to our 2016-17 financial statements:
+In 2017-18, the UK government provided £37.5 million in funding.
+Details of our income in 2017-18 and of projects funded by DFID and other institutional donors can be seen in Note 2 to our 2017-18 financial statements.

 Private sector partnerships